carecodeconnect/jhana-dev/README.md

 - `pip install TTS` # if not already installed

-To run `tts` in the terminal and download the text-to-speech model for the first time:
+To run `tts` in the terminal and download the text-to-speech model for the first time, check you are still in the `src` folder, then:

-- `cd src`

 ```
  tts --model_name tts_models/multilingual/multi-dataset/xtts_v2 \
      --text "Focus on your breath." \
      --speaker_wav voice-to-clone.wav \
      --language_idx en \
-     --use_cuda true
+     --use_cuda true # false for CPU
 ```

 To play the recorded audio: